blackflux/robo-config-plugin/src/plugin/docs/assorted/@sls-queue-instance.md

 *Queue Visibility Timeout.*

-Maximum duration that a message is not visible to a consumer.
+Maximum duration that a message is not visible to a queue handler.

 ### <a name="blackfluxrobo-config-plugin-var-ref-queueprocessorbatchsize">queueProcessorBatchSize</a>  : `integer`